Aerial toll house

 Aerial toll houses (also called "telonia", from the τελωνεία / telonia, customs) are a belief held by some in the Eastern Orthodox Church which states that "following a person's death the soul leaves the body, and is escorted to God by angels.
-During this journey the soul passes through an aerial realm, which is inhabited by wicked spirits (Ephesians 6:12).
+During this journey the soul passes through an aerial realm, which is inhabited by wicked spirits.
 The soul encounters these demons at various points referred to as toll-houses where the demons then attempt to accuse it of sin and, if possible, drag the soul into hell."

 A number of the Eastern Orthodox saints, modern elders and theologians have openly endorsed it, but some theologians and bishops have condemned it as heretical and gnostic in origin.

 Aerial toll houses are part of the particular judgment.